lambdamikel/microtronic-2095-arduino-emulator/README.md

 }
 ~~~~

-There is a analog button test mode that allows you to acquire these
+There is an `analog button test mode` that allows you to acquire these
-values - hold any button (other than the rightmost RESET button)
+values - hold down any button (other than the rightmost RESET button)
-down during boot.
-We will then enter the analog button read test
+during startup.
+The program will then enter the `analog button test
-mode, which allows you to inspect the values for the different buttons:
+mode` which allows you to acquire the values for the different
+buttons:

 ![new-version-1](new-version/button-test.jpg)

-Pressing the different buttons, take note of these analog values and
+Press the different buttons and note of these analog values.
+Then
-adjust the code above to match these; i.e., if you are observing an
+adjust the code above as needed; i.e., if you are observing an analog
-analog value of 254 for the DOWN button, consider using `< 300`, etc.
+value of 254 for the Down button, consider using `< 300`, etc.

 ## Usage